able-j/Open-Krunker-Cheat/README.md

 ### Installation

 Script kiddies, begone.
-If you haven't learned how to install something as simple as this, you dont deserver to use a Segway.
+If you haven't learned how to install something as simple as this, you dont deserve to use a Segway.
 Segways are for cool people.

 ### Todos